eolatham/smarthome-dashboard-simulation/app/docs/design.md

 ## Questions

+### Backend

+- How can we efficiently calculate derived measurements?
 - How should we store user-generated events on the backend to be analyzed?
 We have to analyze pre-generated and user-generated events together to calculate derived measurements.

+### Frontend

+- What React libraries and other tools should we use to make the user interface?
+- What are all the attributes of smart home state?
+- What other components should be added?

 ## High-Level Runtime Model